tomthebarbarian/tinyapp/README.md

 #### GET /login

 if user is logged in:
-(Minor) redirects to /urls
-if user is not logged in:
-returns HTML with:
-a form which contains:
-input fields for email and password submit button that makes a POST request to /login
+(Minor) redirects to /urls DONE if user is not logged in: returns HTML with: a form which contains: input fields for email and password DONE submit button that makes a POST request to /login DONE

 ### GET /register

 if user is logged in:
-(Minor) redirects to /urls
-if user is not logged in:
+(Minor) redirects to /urls DONE if user is not logged in:

 returns HTML with:
 a form which contains:
-input fields for email and password a register button that makes a POST request to /register
+input fields for email and password DONE a register button that makes a POST request to /register DONE

 #### POST /login DONE

 if email and password params match an existing user: sets a cookie redirects to /urls if email and password params don't match an existing user: returns HTML with a relevant error message

 #### POST /register